 Make sure you sync your calendars to avoid double-booking, mistakenly showing reserved times as available, or allowing them to book time in your off-hours (ie. the weekend, or middle of the night if you’re in different timezones).

-When you have a confirmed time and date, start building your registration page and create a shared Google Slides file where you and your partners can collaborate on your presentation.
+When you confirm the time and date, start building your registration page.
+Create a shared Google Slides file where you and your partners can collaborate on your presentation.

 Tip: Some companies have VAs who control founders’ calendars.
-If you’re going to be doing multiple webinars every week as part of your strategy, getting a VA to act as a gatekeeper for a founders’ speaking schedule could be a great investment.
+If you’re going to run multiple webinars every week as part of your strategy, getting a VA to act as a gatekeeper for a founders’ speaking schedule is a great investment.

 Make sure to align on co-marketing in the planning and organization stage!

-Here’s where having co-webinar partners becomes extremely helpful.
-If you agree to both send out announcements and webinar reminders, your webinar could potentially double in reach versus you trying to market it alone.
+Here, having co-webinar partners is extremely helpful.
+If you both agree to send out announcements and webinar reminders, your webinar could potentially double in reach compared to you trying to market it alone.

 I recommend requesting: